 (excluding travel cost)

 Graduates will base their decisions and strategies on critical and multidimensional analysis of different markets and various professional and scientific sources.
-Working in a challenging international business environment they will develop their skills to be entrepreneurial-minded managers in the healthcare industry.
+Working in a challenging international business environment, they will develop their skills to be entrepreneurial-minded managers in the healthcare industry.
 For that they will apply appropriate methods (qualitative and quantitative) taken from relevant management disciplines.

-Graduates are self-aware and mindful leaders with the character needed for leading in any organisational or cultural context and in the global environment.
+Graduates are self-aware and mindful leaders with the character needed for leading in any organisational or cultural context and in a global environment.
 They decide and act based on ethical considerations, comply with regulatory requirements, and enhance the well-being of their stakeholders, organisations, society and the environment.

-Specialists and managers from all over the world – who are pursuing a management career in hospitals, healthcare companies and institutions worldwide and wish to acquire additional management qualifications to enhance their professional skills.
+Target Audience: specialists and managers from all over the world – who are pursuing a management career in hospitals, healthcare companies and institutions worldwide and wish to acquire additional management qualifications to enhance their professional skills.

 |Total tuition fee:

-(excluding travel costs)
+(excluding travel and accomodation costs)

 |Early-bird tuition discount 1 (complete applications received by 31 January)*||EUR 5,000|